Losing by less? Import competition, unemployment insurance generosity, and crime

 (with Joseph Ferrie and Martin Saavedra) NBER working paper W24725.

-Revisions Requested at The Journal of Political Economy.
+Revisions Requested: The Journal of Political Economy.

 Censorship, family planning, and the historical fertility transition